notDroid/unity-rl/README.md

 python -m pip install torch torchrl python -m pip install -e rlkit
 ```
 Note that the numpy version conflicts with mlagents because of gym (deprecated), but we don't use gym anyways so we are safe to use the latest version of numpy.
-This also means we can't use a requirements.txt.
+This also means we have to manual download everything (no requirements.txt).

-### **RLKit:**
+### **RLKit**
-This contains reusable resources.
-Like models (mlp/cnn), utils (checkpointer/logger), and training templates (ppo/sac).
+This package contains reusable resources:
+- mlagent environments (with torchrl transforms)
+- training templates (ppo/sac)
+- utils (checkpointer/logger)
+- models (mlp/cnn)

-If you're working on an environment, I reccomend copy and pasting the template in and customizing it from there.
-It is not made for general use, just as a starting point.
+If you're working on an environment I reccomend copy and pasting the template in and customizing it from there, it is not made for general use.

-## **TODO List:**
+## **TODO List**
+- Set up TaskFile for experiments
 - SAC
-    - Add GPU support (with amp)
     - Customize loss module: separate entropy and reward heads, separate discount factor for entropy reward.
 - Add rest of the unity environments.
     - Visual and MARL environments.
 - Set up docker for benchmark training runs.
-- Learn about how to do distributed training.